zcorpan/html-parser-book/manuscript/parser.md

 | 0x9E   | 0x017E     | LATIN SMALL LETTER Z WITH CARON (ž)            |
 | 0x9F   | 0x0178     | LATIN CAPITAL LETTER Y WITH DIAERESIS (Ÿ)      |

 Browsers had this mapping already when the HTML parser was specified, and there were web pages that relied on it.
-These are parse errors, however, so don’t use them.
+These are parse errors, however, so don't use them.

 One final character reference that is a parse error is `&#xD;` which maps to U+000D CARRIAGE RETURN.
-It’s the only way to get such a character in the DOM from the parser; newlines are otherwise normalized to U+000A LINE FEED in the *preprocessing* stage.
+It's the only way to get such a character in the DOM from the parser; newlines are otherwise normalized to U+000A LINE FEED in the *preprocessing* stage.

 ### Comments

-Comments ought to be pretty simple; they start with `<!--` and end with `-->`, and that’s that.
+Comments ought to be pretty simple; they start with `<!--` and end with `-->`, and that's that.
 Right?

 Well, not quite.
 Both SGML and web browsers had different aspects of complexity for comments.
-Let’s tackle the SGML story first.
+Let's tackle the SGML story first.
 Ian Hickson wrote the following in [a blog post](http://ln.hixie.ch/?start=1137799947&count=1) in January 2006:

 > January 1999.
 I'm nineteen, in my first year studying Physics at Bath University.
 I read an SGML tutorial ([maybe this one](http://www.flightlab.com/~joe/sgml/comments.html) from 1995).
 I wrote a testcase.
 I filed a bug, in which I wrote:
 >